-Please remember to allow sufficient time for late registrations to arrive by mail, as the Stanford Post Office is generally a couple days slower than other area post offices.
+Please remember to allow sufficient time for late registrations to arrive by mail, as the Stanford Post Office is generally a couple of days slower than other area post offices.
 Note that if we have not received your form by February 23, registration should be done on the morning of the tournament.

-Other information about the contest (including rules for a tiebreaking round) is also available on our website: http://sumo.stanford.edu.
+Other information about the contest is also available on our website: http://sumo.stanford.edu.
 Please feel free to contact Silas Johnson at (650)906-0581 or preferably at silasj@stanford.edu with any questions.
 Even if you are unsure which students will be attending, we would still very much appreciate an approximate number of teams and students to expect.